Morwenn/poplar-heap/README.md

 heap contains 12 elements, it will be made of 4 poplars with respectively 7, 3, 1 and 1 elements.
 Two properties of poplar heaps described in the original paper are worth mentioning:

-* There can't be more than O(log n) poplars in a poplar heap of n elements.
+* There can't be more than O(log n) poplars in a poplar heap of n elements (Harvey & Zatloukal give an upper bound of at most ⌊log2(n + 1)⌋ + 1 poplars).
-* Only the last two poplars can have a similar size.
+* Only the two rightmost poplars - the smallest ones - can have the same number of elements.

 ![Poplar heap containing 12 elements](https://cdn.rawgit.com/Morwenn/poplar-heap/master/graphs/poplar-heap.png)

 Another interesting property of poplar heaps is that a sorted collection is a valid poplar heap.
 One of the main ideas behind poplar sort was that an almost sorted collection would be faster to sort because constructing the poplar heap wouldn't move many elements around, while a regular heapsort can't take advantage of presortedness at all.
-We will see later that this property can actually be used to perform a few optimizations.
+We will see later that this property can actually be used to perform additional optimizations.

 ### Semipoplars

-To handle poplars whose root has been replaced, Bron & Hesselink introduce the concept of semipoplar: a semipoplar has the same properties as a poplar except that its root can be smaller than the roots of its subtrees.
-A semipoplar is mostly useful to represent an intermediate case where we are building a bigger poplar from two subpoplars and a root.
+To handle poplars whose root has been replaced, Bron & Hesselink introduce the concept of semipoplar: a semipoplar has the same properties as a poplar except that its root can be smaller than the roots of its subpoplars.
+A semipoplar is mostly useful to represent an intermediate case when we are building a bigger poplar from two subpoplars and a root.
 Here is an example of a semipoplar:

 ![Semipoplar containing 7 elements](https://cdn.rawgit.com/Morwenn/poplar-heap/master/graphs/semipoplar.png)